-Dunster is a lovely place to visit to take your dogs for a walk.
-With free parking outside of the village near the tall tree’s walk you can take many different paths into the woods for a different walk every time.
+Dunster is perfect for dogs and has free parking outside of the village near the tall tree’s walk.
+You can take many different paths into the woods and get lost exploring.

-If you pay to park in Dunster you can walk your dog around the village on a lead and I highly recommend going up to Dunster forest which is located past the gallox bridge and up the hill.
-This walk has loads of paths to follow and a stream that leads you up to bats castle where you are most likely to spot some deer or various wildlife.
+Dunster Forest is a walk worth taking and it is located past the Gallox Bridge and up the hill.
+This walk has loads of paths to follow and a stream that leads you up to Bat’s castle where if you are lucky and quiet enough you might spot some deer or various wildlife.

 Food and drink